nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 The subject and predicate are in `group_permissions`.
 An ACL can identify multiple permissions per group.
 There can be multiple subjects and multiple predicates per subject in a single ACL.

-Every ACL refers to aobject called an "identity".
+Every ACL refers to an object called an "identity".
 The "identity" identifies what in the CMR is being granted permission by the the ACL.
 There are 4 kinds of identities:

 * System Identities - Identifies a system level thing in the CMR.
-* Provider Identities - Identifies a kind of object owned by a specific provider.
+* Provider Identities - Identifies a type of object owned by a specific provider.
 * Single Instance Identities - Identifies a single instance of something in the CMR.
 Currently this only applies to managing specific groups.
-* Catalog Item Identities - Identifies groups of catalog items owned by a provider.
+* Catalog Item Identities - Identifies sets of catalog items (collections and granules) owned by a provider.

 ### ACL Uniqueness

 ACLs are uniquely identified by their identity.
-There can only be one ACL to a specific target.
+There can only be one ACL to a specific identity.
 For example provider identities contain a provider id and a target.
 There can only be one ACL in the system for granting permissions to Provider FOO's Option Definitions.
 The rules for uniquely identifying each type is listed below.

 * System Identities - Unique by target
 * Provider Identities - Unique by provider id and target
 * Single Instance Identities - Unique by target id (Group concept id)
 * Catalog Item Identities - Unique by provider id and name.

 ### <a name="create-acl"></a> Create ACL